hazelweakly/hazelweakly.me/src/blog/home-baked-abstractions-store-bought-implementations.md

 I'm going to take off my "explaining things" hat and put on my "Hazel is going to be vulnerable" hat.
 I have a few weaknesses as an engineering leader, two of which are on major display here:

-1. One of my biggest strengths is leveling up people one on one, and I'm excellent at leveling up organizations, but I struggle with leveling up a team of engineers and getting them more effective.
+1. One of my biggest strengths is leveling up people one on one, and I'm excellent at leveling up organisations, but I struggle with leveling up a team of engineers and getting them more effective.
 Something about that middle zone is just difficult for me to wrap my head around.
 2. I have a lot of hesitation to go off and build things, because I'm always worried that I will build a solution so complex and perfectly shaped for a problem that I end up being the only one who can understand it.
 It's a common failure mode for me, and although I can almost always address it, I didn't have time to get this wrong on this project.

 Above anything else, I needed this solution to outlive me, and I needed people to be able to function without me there.